johnnygreeney/CardanoForTheMasses/README.md

 # Cardano for the M₳sses

 Chang edition[^1] was published 3rd Jan 2024 under open-source licence.
-If there is interest from community, plan is to have an update for the actual Change hard fork scheduled for later in 2024.
+If there is interest from  the community, plan is to have an update for the actual Change hard fork scheduled for later in 2024.

 ## Guidelines for contributors
 - _“I didn't have time to write a short letter, so I wrote a long one instead.”_